jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 **Penalties**

 ### 244 Penalties in respect of sections 237, 238, 239, and 242
-(1) Subject to subsection (2), every person who commits an offence against section 237 is liable— (a) to imprisonment for a term not exceeding 2 years or a fine not exceeding $200,000 and, if the offence is a continuing one, to a further fine not exceeding $10,000 for every day or part of a day during which the offence is continued; and
+(1) Subject to subsection (2), every person who commits an offence against section 237 is liable on conviction— (a) to imprisonment for a term not exceeding 2 years or a fine not exceeding $200,000 and, if the offence is a continuing one, to a further fine not exceeding $10,000 for every day or part of a day during which the offence is continued; and
   (b) to pay such amount as the court may assess in respect of the costs incurred in respect of or associated with removing, containing, rendering harmless, or dispersing any harmful substance discharged as a result of the offence; and
   (c) to an additional penalty under section 409.